Agatha Christie’s 19th-century diamond brooch and diamond three-stone ring will be auctioned at Bonhams in October. Image courtesy of Bonhams.

 The discovery of Agatha Christie’s hidden Jewelry could only have come from the brilliant mind of the writer herself.
 It all began in 2006.
 During a house contents sale at Agatha Christie’s Greenway estate, a die-hard fan bought an old travelling trunk that belonged to Agatha Christie’s mother for £100.
 Inside the trunk was a locked strongbox.
 Since the key was long lost, the owner set it aside.

 For four years, the owner did not bother about opening the box until she was having a building work done.
 She got a crowbar and began to wrench open the box.
 Little did she know that inside the box lay £10,000 worth of Christie family jewels.
 Inside she discovered a purse of gold coins, a diamond brooch and a three stone diamond ring.
 She knew she had found the hidden jewels.

 Bonhams auction house will auction the Agatha Christie treasures as part of its Bonhams Knightsbridge Jewelry auction in London.
-Included is the diamond 19th century diamond brooch estimated at £6,000-8,000.
-Also to be auctioned is the diamond three-stone ring with estimate of £3,000-5,000.
+Included is the 19th-century brooch estimated at £6,000-8,000.
+Also to be auctioned is a three-stone ring with an estimate of £3,000-5,000.